 Pros and Cons of Amplitude Modulation

 The advantages of AM include its affordability, ease in detecting using simple equipment even in a weak signal.
 Also, AM has a narrow bandwidth and broader coverage as compared to frequency modulation.
-Some of the disadvantages include signal getting affected by electrical storms, or any radiofrequency or noise interferences, low signal quality, and also the applications are restricted to one-sided communication.
+Some of the disadvantages include signal getting affected by electrical storms, or any radiofrequency or noise interferences, low signal quality, and also the applications being restricted to one-sided communication.

 Pros and Cons of Frequency Modulation

 A significant advantage found in FM is that it possesses better sound quality since an FM wave remains constant, unlike AM.
 Therefore, encoders can remove the received noise, and better sound quality can be achieved.
 Also, frequency modulation can be used for low power transmitters, and power consumption also remains limited.
-On the other hand, some disadvantages can also be found in FM, such as the frequency modulated continuous wave cannot be broadcasted over the longer distance since the signal is more local.
+On the other hand, some disadvantages can also be found in FM, such as the frequency modulated continuous wave cannot be broadcasted over a longer distance since the signal is more local.
 Also, another requirement for FM is a complicated receiver and transmitter, and the cost becomes automatically high because of that.